MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-lifecycle-services.md

 ## Uploading deployment package

-Once your LCS project ID has been whitelisted by Microsoft, you can proceed to upload the [!INCLUDE[embedapp](../developer/includes/embedapp.md)] deployment package into the Asset library.
-You can read more about the the content and structure of the deployment package here: https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/embedapps/embed-app-deployment-package.
+Once your LCS project ID has been whitelisted by Microsoft, you can proceed to upload the [!INCLUDE[embedapp](../developer/includes/embedapp.md)] deployment package into the Asset library. <!-- COMMENTED OUT UNTIL THE FILE IS FOUND You can read more about the the content and structure of the deployment package [here]: https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/embedapps/embed-app-deployment-package.-->

 Within  your LCS project, select the **Asset library** action to navigate to the Asset library page, then select the "+" action to open the **Upload Software deployable package file** wizard.
 Provide the **Name** and **Description** (optional) for your package.
 The asset name you provide here will be displayed on the Application Version list iside of your project.
 Select the Add the file action to select and upload the deployment package.
 Wait for the package to get uploaded and select the Confirm button to close the upload wizard.